rbeuseli/cpp-basics/tasks.md

    the array to be sorted as an argument.
 Specify the name of the file of numbers to be sorted via a command line argument.
 Use the file numbers.txt as input.
 Print out the numbers, several to a line, in a reasonable format.
    What is 5th largest number in the set?
+Print it out.
+   Print out the number of element swaps your method takes.